Gynko/frontendwonderland/README.md

 - Props driven style are easy to set
 - NO MORE FUNKY CLASS NAMING HEADACHES

-Cons:

-- Since you replace your jsx tag with the styled variable, it can make the reader think that you are dealing with a classic jsx component.
-That could confuse people?

 ```javascript
 <div className="component-container"></div>
 /* Becomes */
 <ComponentContainer></ComponentContainer>
 /* Which may or may not look more readable depending on people's taste and habits :) */
 ```

+Cons:

+- Since you replace your jsx tag with the styled variable, it can make the reader think that you are dealing with a classic jsx component.
+That may have an impact on readability in pages that are component heavy, and confuse people used to pure css.